11 Woodsy Pennsylvania Wedding Venues That Are Perfect for Nature Lovers

 Read on to see 11 woodsy wedding venues perfect for the outdoorsy couple, then head to our wedding vendor directory to explore even more awesome local wedding vendors to help you plan your Big Day.

-Real Wedding Example: Jill and John by Emily Wren Photography.
+Real Wedding Example: Nicole and Travis by Redfield Photography.

-Real Wedding Example: Haley and Ryan by Peach Plum Pear Photography.
+Real Wedding Example: Nikki and Maura by Shannon Collins Photography.

 Real Wedding Example: Amy and Evan by Redfield Photography.